From Within an Ecology of Practice

 How do we design public space in a city like Tirana, where for decades a totalitarian regime stifled the very notion of “private?”
 How do we imagine sustainable living in a city like Ulaanbaatar, devastated by coal pollution, where new residents in nomadic housing types make up 20 percent of the population?
 How do we reconceive the identities and spaces of the Chinese countryside, forgotten and excluded for centuries by social reforms and now quickly melding with the urban?
 How do we return the fragments of Brussels’s failed utopian World Trade Center to the city?

 Questions like these invite us to not only return to the archetypal problems of space production—what we designate as public or private, how we treat the air or light, how we define place—but to experiment with the present.
 In this present moment, the tools needed to answer these questions cannot simply be limited to the physical, material strategy of building.
 The answers must include the very elements that define context in its broadest form—people and institutions, economies and identities, charities and funding providers, politicians and clients, infrastructure and markets, crops and livestock, local technologies and global materials.
-If context is an assembly of things and agencies1—itself simultaneously a site and an instrument of that site’s transformation—it is now more than ever crucial to position the role of the architect as just one player within this refined ecology.
+If context is an assembly of things and agencies1—itself simultaneously a site and an instrument of that site’s transformation—it is crucial to position the role of the architect as just one player within this refined ecology.